OmniSharp/omnisharp-vim/README.md

-"show type information automatically when the cursor stops moving autocmd CursorHold *.cs call OmniSharp#TypeLookupWithoutDocumentation() set updatetime=500 set cmdheight=2
+"show type information automatically when the cursor stops moving autocmd CursorHold *.cs call OmniSharp#TypeLookupWithoutDocumentation() " this setting controls how long to pause (in ms) before fetching type / symbol information. set updatetime=500
+" Remove 'Press Enter to continue' message when type information is longer than one line. set cmdheight=2

 "I find contextual code actions so useful that I have it mapped to the spacebar